 A Quote Dramatically Lower Than Everyone Else

 Once work has started, stay engaged.
-This does not mean hovering over the carpenter constantly — that is neither helpful nor fair.
-But it does mean checking in at key stages.
+This doesn't mean hovering over the carpenter constantly — but it does mean checking in at key stages.

 Check the materials when they arrive.
 Before any cutting starts, confirm that the boards delivered match what was quoted.
 Look at the grade, the brand if specified, and the quantity.
 This takes ten minutes and can save thousands.